Nirbel/FinalProjectAutomation/README.md

 * Electron Driver - For Electron Aplication Testing
 * TestNG - Testing Framework
 * Listeners - interface used to generate logs and customize the TestNG reports
-* MySQL Free Online DB - used for login to myfitnesspal web page
+* MySQL Free Online DB - used for Grafana web  page
 * [Jenkins](https://www.jenkins.io/)- for tests execution
 * [Allure Reports](http://allure.qatools.ru/) - as the main reporting system